huimin230/BayesCafe/README.md

 load("data/demo_Data.Rdata")
 ```

-**BayesCafe** includes two objects:

-1. `count data`: a count matrix with each row representing one spatial location,
-and each column representing one gene.

-2. `location data`: a location matrix specifying the coordinates of each spatial location.

 ### Data preprocessing
 Before running the model, we need to perform data preprocessing and generate required inputs for running the model, the essential inputs are: